WilliamAlmeida/mercadopago-sdk-php-2.6.2/README.md

 [![Total Downloads](https://poser.pugx.org/mercadopago/dx-php/downloads)](https://packagist.org/packages/mercadopago/dx-php)
 [![License](https://poser.pugx.org/mercadopago/dx-php/license)](https://packagist.org/packages/mercadopago/dx-php)

+## Notice: Personal Use Only

-This library provides developers with a simple set of bindings to help you integrate Mercado Pago API to a website and start receiving payments.
+This library provides developers with a simple set of bindings to integrate the Mercado Pago API into a website and start receiving payments.
+This version is a clone of the original Mercado Pago package at the same Tag version 2.6.2.
+However, namespaces have been corrected to avoid loading issues when used with Laravel 9 or higher, due to the transition from Composer 1 to Composer 2 (PSR-4).

+---

+**Notice:** This version is intended for personal use only.
+If you choose to use this version in your projects, you do so at your own risk.
+I opted to maintain this version due to its use in personal and client projects, with no plans to migrate to version 3 of the SDK.

+---

 ## 💡 Requirements